Meet Winston, the Paws In Training Answer Dog

 In home obedience work: Obedience lessons conducted in your home are $185 each.
 How many sessions you’ll need is contingent on the specific things you’d like your animal to learn.
 If you prepare your list, we’ll be happy to estimate the number of sessions required for you.

 Traveling to Raleigh to meet with our Behavior Consultant?
-Sessions are provided at a hosting facility in a spacious, private training room.
+On-site sessions are provided to meet the needs of your pet.

 One can never guarantee the behavior of an animal or the behavior of its owner for that matter.

 Any guarantee relative to an animal’s behavior is considered unethical and therefore not sanctioned by the certifying entities for professional dog or cat trainers.
 What we DO guarantee:

 - Your Paws In Training trainer or behavior consultant will arrive on time, be professionally dressed and fully prepared for your session.